codeforamerica/form-flow/README.md

 ## Interceptors

-[Interceptors](https://www.baeldung.com/spring-mvc-handlerinterceptor#Interceptor) are used in spring boot to intercept requests between the DispatcherServlet and our Controllers.
-Form-flow library uses the `DataRequiredInterceptor` to prevent users from entering a flow without a session.
+[Interceptors](https://www.baeldung.com/spring-mvc-handlerinterceptor#Interceptor) are used in Spring Boot to intercept requests between the `DispatcherServlet` and our controllers.
+Form-flow library uses the `SessionContinuityInterceptor` to prevent users from entering a flow without a session.

-### DataRequiredInterceptor
+### SessionContinuityInterceptor

-The `DataRequiredInterceptor` prevents clients from entering the middle of a flow without starting a submission.
-If no session has been established or a `session` lacks the appropriate `submissionId`, a client will be returned to the index page of the application.
+The `SessionContinuityInterceptor` prevents clients from entering the middle of a flow without starting a session.
+If no HttpSession has been established or a session lacks an appropriate Submission id, a client will be returned to the index page of an application.

-`DataRequiredInterceptor` intercepts a users request to enter a flow.
-When the `session-continuity-interceptor.enabled` flag is set to true, the `DataRequiredInterceptor` is on.
-The `DataRequiredInterceptor` is the last interceptor run by any application using FFL.
+⚠️ __This interceptor is enabled by default.
+It is set to be the last interceptor run by any application using Form Flow Library.__

 #### Configuration

-Configuring `DataRequiredInterceptor` requires two steps:
+1. In the `application.yaml`, set the `session-continuity-interceptor.enabled` field
+   to `true`/`false` to enable

-1. Set the application.yaml to enable or disable the interceptor (Note: the `DataRequiredINterceptor is on by default)
+   or disable the interceptor (Note: the `SessionContinuityInterceptor` is on by default)
-2. Set the flow-config.yaml with the `landmarks.firstScreen` yaml field.
+2. Set the `flows-config.yaml` with the `landmarks.firstScreen` yaml field.

+If this interceptor is enabled, but the `landmarks.firstScreen` is not set correctly, an error will be thrown.
+The error will identify the malformed `landmarks.firstScreen` element.

-##### Setup application.yaml for DataRequired Interceptor
+##### Setup application.yaml for SessionContinuityInterceptor

-The `DataRequiredInterceptor` can be turned on or off by adding true or false to the `session-continuity-interceptor.enabled` fields of the `application.yaml` file.
+The `SessionContinuityInterceptor` can be turned on or off by adding true or false to the `session-continuity-interceptor.enabled` fields of the `application.yaml` file.

 ```yaml